 That decision meant also a conscious decision to reduce our white flour consumption; my wife tells me that we have used one and half pounds of the refined stuff in three months.
 I like it in the batter for my fried eggplant, and she bakes cakes and scones very occasionally.
 One doesn't want to become a nutcase, but these things are important.

 Compare that with 3/4 pound of whole wheat flour in each loaf of low GI bread that I bake daily.
 That's 70 pounds in three months.
-We purchase two 50kg sacks of whole grain wheat directly from the farmer every year.
+We purchase three 50kg sacks of whole grain wheat directly from the farmer every year.

 We bought the grinder twenty years ago; it's definitely paid for itself many times over.
 Neither of us take any drugs or have any health issues, in our late sixties; but that's an anecdote of course of no real value.
 Still, a life without medication is our dictum.